knowm/XChange/xchange-ripple/README.md

 ## Order Entry

-If the account does not have sufficient balance to fully execute an order, a partial (unfunded) order will be entered into the market as described
+If the org.knowm.xchange.ripple.dto.account does not have sufficient balance to fully execute an order, a partial (unfunded) order will be entered into the market as described
 [here](https://wiki.ripple.com/Unfunded_offers).
 This detail is not included in the response message so is not possible to immediately identify at
 the point of order entry.
 If identification of unfunded orders is important they can be found using an order book poll.

 ## Trade History

-The trade history query relies on querying notifications, and then for every order type querying the corresponding hash.
+The org.knowm.xchange.ripple.dto.trade history query relies on querying notifications, and then for every order type querying the corresponding hash.
 This has the potential to generate a large number of API calls and be slow.
 A [RippleTradeHistoryParams](src/main/java/org/knowm/xchange/ripple/service/params/RippleTradeHistoryParams.java) object can be used to target the query more efficiently in line with the applications requirements.